Mark Lowenthal: Jeopardy! appearances

 Lowenthal was a successful contestant on the American game show Jeopardy!.
 He first appeared as a contestant in the spring of 1988 and went on to win the Tournament of Champions in that year.
 In 1990, Lowenthal was a quarterfinalist on Super Jeopardy!; in 2005, he played in the first round of the Ultimate Tournament of Champions and won $5,000 after losing his first round game, and in 2014, he won in the first round of the Battle of the Decades, defeating Frank Spangenberg and Phoebe Juel.

 His total cash winnings were $159,901, plus $10,000 from the Battle of the Decades.
 He returned for the quarterfinals of the Battle of the Decades, and was matched up against 2009 Grand Champion Dan Pawson and all-time money winner Brad Rutter.
-However, he finished in third and received $10,000.
+However, he finished third and received $10,000.

-In 1992, Lowenthal co-wrote Secrets of the Jeopardy Champions with Chuck Forrest, who is a fellow Jeopardy! champion.
+In 1992, Lowenthal co-wrote Secrets of the Jeopardy Champions with Chuck Forrest, a fellow Jeopardy! champion.
 The book was marketed as an instruction manual for prospective contestants on "America's favorite question-and-answer game".